U.S. FDA approves Merck's Keytruda combo for early breast cancer treatment

 The nod comes a few months after the FDA declined to approve the drug for these cancer patients, after an expert panel recommended that a decision on approval should be delayed until more data is available.

-Keytruda has been racking up approvals for treating several types of cancers and the drug's sales have eclipsed those of rival immunotherapies made by Bristol Myers Squibb (BMY.N) and Roche (ROG.S).
+Keytruda has been racking up approvals for treating several types of cancers and the drug’s sales have eclipsed those of rival immunotherapies made by Bristol Myers Squibb and Roche.

 Sales of Keytruda, now approved in the United States to treat 30 types of cancer, reached $14.4 billion in 2020.